 Install a window from the outside of the house.
 Set the jamb flush with the exterior siding and add a jamb extension on the inside if necessary.
 Nail furring strips or similar boards to the exterior siding, across the window opening, and press the new window jamb firmly against them to keep the unit flush while completing the installation.

 Slide shims between the jamb and jack studs to hold the unit in place.
 Drive the shims from each side of the wall to form pairs around the frame.

 For doors, place the shims near the hinges and every 12 inches or so along the header.
 Space shim pairs about every 12 inches around a window jamb as well as along the header and sill.

 Adjust the unit until it is plumb and flush inside the jamb.
 Hold a level against the side and adjust the jamb until the centered bubble indicates the unit is plumb.
 Check the unit face and make sure this plane is plumb as well.
 Avoid causing the jamb board to bow by forcing the shims too far into the gap, they should be snug but not jammed in the space.

 Also check that the door or window is square in the jamb with a consistent space (reveal) around all the moving parts.
-Reposition the shims to adjust the reveal.
+Reposition the shims to adjust the reveal if necessary.

 Drive 3 inch finishing nails through the jamb, the shims and into the wall studs to secure the unit in place.
 Space nails at 12 inch intervals around the jamb.
 When it's secure, use a handsaw to cut the shims off flush with the wallboard and siding.
 Remove any pre-hung stabilizer holding the moving parts in place and make sure the unit functions properly.
 Re-attach the moldings that were removed earlier to finish the installation.